jackgray/spotlight/infra-stack/README.md

 For endpoints that support notifications, Kafka producers will listen and push updates to topics which will be consumed either by custom Spark transformers or Apache NiFi.

+### Scheduling / Data retrieval

+Batch-heavy pipelines are scheduled and run by Airflow

+'Always running' streaming data pipelines run in containers managed and load balanced by Hashicorp's Nomad, a lighter, faster alternative to Kubernetes

+## Processing
+Apache NiFi will listen on Kafka topics the raw data is sent to and attempt to infer the proper type casts and insert the data into Clickhouse DB.

 ## Data Processor

-Apache NiFi will receive the data from Kafka Topics, or directly from batch processors, then parse and load the data into Clickhouse
+Apache NiFi will listen on Kafka Topics, or receive data directly from batch processors when appropriate, then parse and load the data into Clickhouse using the Clickhouse sink connector

+Data which needs more explicit transformation will be handled by custom python consumer/producers

-NiFi can also be used as a failover for dead letter queues or custom batch jobs where if a transformer fails to process and/or load some data, NiFi will attempt to parse and store it in either the intended db or a failure reporting db.
+NiFi can also be used as a failover for dead letter queues or custom batch jobs where if a transformer fails to process and/or load some data, NiFi will leniently parse and store the data into a failure reporting db.

-When making batch requests, the data will be processed mid-stream during the retreival process using asynchronous and parallel requests.
+When making batch requests, the data is processed mid-stream during the retreival process using asynchronous and parallel requests, by route of either asyncio and parallelism in the python code, or via Kafka

 ## Database